 Guest blog post by Cash Newmann

 I’ve seen a lot of posts on FM micro-transmitter systems, but they’re all lacking in this detail or that.
-For instance, a lot will say “make sure you’re using a low-pass filter”, but then don’t say how, or where to set it up in your gear chain, or specifically what adapters you need.
+For instance, a lot will vaguely say what kind of gear you need, but then don’t say where to get it, or diagram how to set it up your gear chain, or specifically say what adapters you need.
 I made this post to fill a void.
-This post includes details of ALL parts needed, links on where to order them, and how to set them up and configure them, as well as a lot of related information based on experience.
+This post includes details of ALL parts needed, direct Amazon links to order them, how to set them up and configure them, as well as a lot of related information based on extensive testing.

 I’ve experimented with the transmitters below, so this is from first-hand experience.
 But I did it on a boat, 200 miles from shore, in international waters.
 I do not own any of this gear, I sold it to some church folk at a gun show after I was done testing it.
-And I am not currently transmitting from my house or anywhere else.
+And I am not currently transmitting.
 I’m just passing on information, in a theoretical capacity, for educational purposes only.
 Nothing here is legal advice, I am not a lawyer.
 I take no responsibility for anything you do or anything that happens as a result of doing anything listed below.
 ALL OF THIS IS FOR EDUCATIONAL PURPOSES ONLY.
 DO NOT DO ANYTHING SHOWN HERE.
+EVER.

 First question: WE HAVE THE INTERNET.
 WHO NEEDS RADIO?